 Love is always in the air at Lovers Key State Park, but even more so on Valentine's Day.

 Couples renew their vows near the gazebo on the beach, while the ocean and gulls provide background music.
-The ceremonies at 10 a.m. or 3 p.m. include a champagne toast, brunch or lunch, coffee and cake, socializing, photo, as well as door prizes and parting gifts.
+The ceremonies at 10 a.m. and 3 p.m. include a champagne toast, brunch or lunch, coffee and cake, socializing, photo, as well as door prizes and parting gifts.
 Reservations are required.
 The non-refundable donation of $75 per couple adds to the Environmental Education Center Fund.
-This event has been a sell-out in the past, so reserve a spot early by contacting event chair Judy Greenwood at 708-359-0466 or firstname.lastname@example.org.
+This event has been a sell-out in the past, so reserve a spot early by contacting event chair Judy Greenwood at 708-359-0466 or email@example.com.

 79th Annual Edison Festival of Light Grand Parade, Fort Myers